exposit/pythia-oracle/README.md

 You should see a bunch of messages scroll by, largely complaining that the layout is too small, and then the program will appear.

+Windows/more detailed:

+Go to [python.org](https://www.python.org/downloads/) and install the latest 2.7 version.
+I've got 32 bit installed on my Windows machine.
+While installing, use the defaults settings if you can; when it asks what components you want, be sure to make sure the "set environment paths" option is enabled (you may need to scroll down to see it in the install window).
+Otherwise you'll need to set the paths manually.

+Open up a terminal (command prompt) and type "python --version".
+If you get a not found response, try rebooting and check the version again.

+Now go to the [kivy installation page](https://kivy.org/docs/installation/installation.html) for your OS (stable version) and copy paste the given lines as directed, waiting in between each.

+Finally, type `pip install simplejson`.

+Now, download this repository and save it somewhere you can find it.
+Unzip and open a terminal in that folder or navigate to it.
+Type 'python pythia.py' and you should be good to go!

 ##### Customization/Setup

 If the app window is too big or two small, close it down and open up the 'pythia.py' file in your favorite text editor.
 Change the numbers in the kivy.config.Config.set lines to something that's more suitable for your resolution.

 `kivy.config.Config.set ( 'graphics', 'width', 1280 )`<br>
 `kivy.config.Config.set ( 'graphics', 'height', 725 )`

+You can, instead, comment these lines out (preface each line with a #) and then when running the game, append the size you want to the end of the command, like so:

+`python pythia.py --size 1280x725`

 If it is just the font that is too small, open up config.py and change the number after 'basefontsize' to the size you'd prefer; this may make some of your buttons or labels crowded if you go too big but you can always change it back!
 Note, if you already have a game created you'll need to change the basefontsize in saves/gamename/variables.txt as well (this include the quicksave).